 - U.S. citizenship

-- Worked a minimum of two - three years in such areas as: project management, marketing, banking, finance, NGO or private sector experience, consulting, etc.
+- A minimum of 2-3 years of work experience in such areas as: project management, marketing, social services, finance, Peace Corps, NGO or private sector experience, consulting, etc.

-- If not yet graduated, obtain approval for leave between the first and second year of the graduate program and this institution’s endorsement of their candidacy if the student will still be enrolled in their academic institution at the time of the assignment.
+- University approval for leave between the first and second years of the applicant's graduate program and the university’s endorsement of the applicant's candidacy if he/she will still be enrolled in the academic institution at the time of the assignment.

 Who are the Selection Committee members?

-The Selection Committee is composed of EMDAP Alumni, University Career Counselors, and International development professionals who are prominent in the fields covered by the EMDAP Fellowship and actively involved in international relations.
+The Selection Committee is composed of EMDAP Alumni and International development professionals who are prominent in the fields covered by the EMDAP Fellowship and actively involved in international relations.
 Please note that the decision of whom to move on to the interview stage of the fellowship is made solely at the discretion of the Selection Committee members.

 What is the duration of the program?